‘Travel is never a matter of money, but of courage’

-10 Travel Tips For First Time Solo Travellers
+10 Travel Tips For Planning Your First Solo Trip

 2. Book Your Flights!
 Be Mindful of Arrival times.